rmccoy4145/paythebill/README.md

 - Remove Bill from schedule
 - View bills due within the next month
 - View bills due on a specific day
+- Ability to Save local storage to a file

+## Tech Stack
+- Nodejs
+- NextJs
+- TailwindCSS
+- Shadcn

+## Considerations
+- Refractor state that is saved to localstorage into an object